unip/hover-effect/README.md

 - Image `<img>`, and
 - Anchor `<a>`

-And current classes which can be applied are:
+Don't forget to put `.testi` class first to build the testimonial element then put one of class bellow:
-- Reveal with class `reveal`
+- Reveal with class `.testi-reveal`
-- Flip with class `flip`
+- Flip with class `.testi-flip`
-- Slide with class `slide`
+- Slide with class `.testi-slide`

 See how it works [here](http://unip.github.io/hover-effect) and don't forget to fork me.